 - FAO ‘should boost food mission’ Read More

 - Empire beat Police to take Elite lead Read More

 - MONDAY MAN: No regrets about teaching Read More

-- EDITORIAL: Don’t dismiss our concerns Read More
+- EDITORIAL: Don’t force LGBT position on society Read More

 The Barbados Workers’ Union (BWU) has called on Government to implement immediate initiatives which would stimulate business while improving Barbados’ image as a place in which to invest.
 Speaking yesterday at a news conference at Solidarity House, BWU general secretary Sir Roy Trotman said the “stated policies” of the Freundel Stuart administration to deal with the economic crisis facing Barbados “are much too ‘iffy’ for our comfort”.
 He was at the time speaking about the recent downgrade by the international credit rating agency Moody’s.
 He said the downgrade was of major concern but added that “what we cannot afford to do is to close our minds and surrender our judgement to any of the self-seeking gurus who seem hell bent on twisting the evidence which is before us . . .”.